-WHAT HAPPENS if you’re part of a same-sex couple and you have a child—but you aren’t the adopting or biological parent?
+WHAT HAPPENS IF YOU are part of a same-sex couple and you have a child—but you aren’t the adopting or biological parent?
 Even though same-sex marriage is now legal in all 50 states, parental rights are likely to remain a tricky issue, so be sure to seek advice from a qualified attorney.

 Apply for a second-parent adoption.
 If you aren’t the adopting or biological parent, you may not have any rights if you get divorced or were never married, the other spouse dies or you simply want to visit your child in hospital.
 As a precaution, you might establish your rights by applying for a second-parent adoption.